NeCTAR-RC/nectar-training/package03/sections/index.markdown

 To illustrate a few examples in which you may benefit from using the Research Cloud, we will discuss a few common use cases in this Module.

-{% col 255,0,0 %}
-TODO to each of these following, create a little image or animation to explain the scenario or make it nicer to look at while the scenario is being explained.
-{% endcol %}

-### {% col 255,0,0 %} Note for Reviewers {% endcol%}

-There are 8 use cases instead of 5, we can pick any 3 to eliminate.

 {% include /disclaimer.markdown %}